tycharlie99/tycharlie99.github.io/content/posts/vim-tutorial/index.md

 After entering the desired mode, you can select the area to be edited using the arrow keys, and then use the commonly used commands in both modes:

-- `I` you will be able to edit the first line of the selected area, and upon completion, pressing `Esc` will apply the same edit to all other selected areas.
+- `I`: you will be able to edit the first line of the selected area, and upon completion, pressing `Esc` will apply the same edit to all other selected areas.
-- `x` delete the selected area
+- `x`: delete the selected area

 ## Configure Your Vim